 How to go about it

-As your global audience continues to grow and your YouTube brand channel reaches different countries speaking various languages, you can adopt one of three models to address your global audiences.
+As your YouTube brand channel reaches different countries speaking various languages, you can adopt one of the three models to address your global audiences.
 What will work best for your YouTube brand channel and your market?
 Here, we lay out the advantages and disadvantages of each in terms of branding, engagement and channel management to help you decide.

 One YouTube channel with multiple language content